FullStack-HY/FullStack-Hy.github.io/src/content/5/en/part5d.md

 Unlike earlier, now the testing starts with the backend in the same state every time.
 The backend will contain one user and no notes.

 Let's add one more test for checking that we can change the importance of notes.

-First, we change the frontend so that a new note is unimportant by default, or the <i>important</i> field is <i>false</i>:
+For a while ago we changed the frontend so that a new note is important by default, or the <i>important</i> field is <i>true</i>:

 ```js
 const NoteForm = ({ createNote }) => {